polmic/catmotion-ng/README.md

 # CatmotionNg

-A simple Angular 13 front to view & delete videos served from a SpringBoot API.
+A basic Angular 13 front to view & delete videos served from a SpringBoot API.

 Css from http://getskeleton.com/